Install {scMitoMut} from Biocondcutor:

 • run_model_fit(): Runs the model fitting and saves the results in the H5 file.

-• mut_filter(): Filters the mutations based on specific criteria.
+• filter_loc(): Filters the mutations based on criterias.

-• plot_heatmap(): Plots a heatmap with different types of data, including p-values, allele frequencies, or binary mutation status.
+• plot_heatmap(): Plots a heatmap for p-values, allele frequencies, or binary mutation status.

 1.2 Key conceptions

-• AF or VAF: allele frequency or variant allele frequency.
-It is the ratio of the number of reads supporting the variant allele to the total number of reads.
+• AF or VAF: allele frequency (AF) or variant allele frequency (VAF).
+It is the ratio of the number of reads supporting the variant allele to the total number of reads covering that locus.

-IMPORTANT: In this vignette, I will use the term “mutation” to refer to the somatic mutation.
-For the somatic mutation, I use the dominant allele detected as the reference allele.
-And if the reference allele frequency is significant (FDR < 0.05) lowe, I will call the locus a mutation.
+IMPORTANT: In this vignette, I used the term “mutation” to refer to the lineage-related somatic mutation.
+For each mutation, I used the dominant allele as the reference allele.
+If the reference allele frequency is significantly (FDR < 0.05) lower, I will call the locus a mutation.

 1.3 Background

-Single-cell genomics technology provides a powerful tool for understanding cellular heterogeneity and diversity within complex tissues.
+Single-cell genomics technology serves as a powerful tool for gaining insights into cellular heterogeneity and diversity within complex tissues.

 In the following analysis, scMitoMut was used to analyze the allele count data, which is the output of mgatk.
-The only few loci have been selected for the demonstration purpose to reduce the file size and the run time.
+Only a few loci have been selected for demonstration purposes to reduce file size and run time.
+The full dataset can be access from {Signac} vignette.

 2 Loading data